therecipe/qt/README.md

 }
 ```

-3. Open the command line in [GOPATH]/src and run:
+3. Open the command line in `[GOPATH]/src` and run
 `qtdeploy build desktop qtExample`

-4. Wait a minute, then you will find the executable file here:
+4. Wait a minute, then you will find the executable file here
-`[GOPATH]/src/qtExample/deploy/{windows|darwin|linux}/qtExample.exe`
+`[GOPATH]/src/qtExample/deploy/[GOOS]/qtExample`

+5. Take a look at the [other examples](https://github.com/therecipe/qt/tree/master/internal/examples)

+6. Make yourself familiar with the [qt documentation](https://doc.qt.io/qt-5/classes.html)